360Ritik/notes-backend-app/README.md

 ## API Endpoints

 ### Authentication
+- POST /api/auth/register: Register a new user with username, email, and password.
 - POST /api/auth/login: Log in with username and password to obtain a session token.
 - POST /api/auth/logout: Log out and invalidate the session token.